Datalog and Constraint Satisfaction with Infinite Templates: Definitions and basic facts

 \subsection{Treewidth}

-In what remains of the section we define the treewidth of a relational structure.
+In the remainder of this section we define the notion of \emph{treewidth} for relational structures.
 As in~\cite{FederVardi}, we need to extend the ordinary notion of treewidth for relational structures in such a way that we can introduce the additional parameter $l$.